tomjoht/tomjoht.github.io/_posts/2022/7/2022-07-09-wayfinding-scientific-reasoning.md

 > "My wife, Shelley, at home with a screaming baby, had already called twice.
 'Where are you?'
 In frustration, I pounded my fist against my car's dashboard, yelling at nobody but myself, while driving five miles in the wrong direction down Route 2, looking for the next roundabout.
 Or maybe it was 3A?
 From 2000 to 2003, I lived in Boston &mdash; and I was frequently turned around.
 The city was merciless to a transplanted Texan: It was like a foreign language.
 The locals seemed to take pride in the missing signage, serpentine streets, and roundabouts.
 You needed to solve a math equation to navigate some intersections." (xi)

-The juxtaposition of these differing mindsets about getting lost comical.
 In *Wayfinding*, O'Connor talks with a landscape historian named John Stilgoe who says that becoming lost is a rare treat, as it allows the mind to wander.
 Stilgoe says that "busy, rushed Americans ... no longer take the time to explore and discover their surroundings and have lost their capacity to even see them directly" (290).
 O'Connor explains,

 > To him, getting lost is an opportunity for discovery, one that demands that all the senses come alive, and creates a maximum alertness in which observation and possibility are heightened (290).
 >
 When you're in an unfamiliar surrounding, not sure of which way to go, it changes your sense of perception.
 Everything looks new.

 For example, the other week I went for a walk outside my house and ran across a small path through a wooded area that I'd never seen before.
-I took it and soon emerged onto another street that I'd never walked down before.
+I took it and soon emerged onto another street that was entirely new to me.
 As I walked down the new street, I noticed the houses were much older than the more recent subdivision buildouts.
 My eyes were tracing the lines of each house I passed.
-I felt like I'd gone back in time to the 1980s in maybe another town or something.The street continued on much longer than I anticipated, and I started to question which direction I thought I was heading.
+I felt like I'd gone back in time to the 1980s in maybe another town or something.
+The street continued on much longer than I anticipated, and I started to question which direction I thought I was heading.

 "If I'm lost and I don't have anyone to ask, I love that feeling," Joe Stilgo says.
 O'Connor notes that Stilgo distinguishes "between being desperately lost in dangerous circumstances and getting lost in a generally unknown place.
 In the latter case, to go off track is really about challenging the borders of one's familiarity, pressing beyond the known spaces of our understanding and experiences and into the new" (291-292).